Blue Idol Quaker Meeting House

 The Blue Idol Quaker Meeting House (also known as the Blue Idol Meeting House and Guest House or simply the Blue Idol) is a historic Quaker meeting house at Oldhouse Lane, Coolham, in the parish of Thakeham, near Horsham, West Sussex, England.
 The core of the building is a late sixteenth-century timber-framed farmhouse adapted for Quaker worship in the 1690s.
-It is listed at Grade II* on the National Heritage List for England for its architectural and historic interest, including its close association with the Quaker leader and founder of Pennsylvania, William Penn.
+It is listed at Grade II* on the National Heritage List for England for its architectural and historic interest, including its close association with the Quaker leader and proprietor of Pennsylvania, William Penn.

 History

 The earliest part of the Blue Idol is a small farmhouse dated by fabric analysis to about 1580 and originally known as Little Slatters.
 The house stands in a rural setting east of Oldhouse Lane, within what is now the parish of Thakeham in Horsham District, West Sussex.

 Quakers in the area initially met in private houses, including those of local Friends John Snashold, William Penn and John Shaw of Shipley.
 In the early 1690s (sources differ between 1691 and 1692) a group of Friends purchased Little Slatters from John Shaw, together with about 1¼ acres (0.5 ha) of land, for use as a permanent meeting house.
 The south end of the house was altered to form a meeting room by removing part of the upper floor, inserting a gallery and new stair, and creating a tall central window and elders’ stand typical of early Quaker meeting houses.

 The meeting at Blue Idol flourished in the later seventeenth and early eighteenth centuries but was discontinued in 1791.
 It was revived in 1874 as Quaker numbers in the area grew again in the nineteenth century.
-By 1869 the property and meeting were known as “Blue Idol”, a name whose exact origin is uncertain; one suggestion is that “Idol” is a corruption of “idle”.
+By 1869 the property and meeting were known as "Blue Idol", a name whose exact origin is uncertain.

 From the late nineteenth century the north part of the building served as a caretaker's dwelling, which was extended in 1893 with a bay and additional accommodation.
 In the early twentieth century the structure deteriorated, and Young Friends held work camps in 1919, 1920 and 1923 to carry out repairs.
 From 1923 the house was used as a guest house for visiting Friends.

 A substantial extension, designed by architect Hubert Lidbetter in a vernacular style, was added in 1934–35, and the historic fabric was restored at the same time.
 Further improvements and enlargements took place in 1969.
 The guest house use ceased in the late twentieth or early twenty-first century, and the attached house is now let as a residence.

 Between 2013 and 2015 the meeting house underwent major conservation works, including timber and roof repairs, under architect Simon Dyson of HMDW Architects.
 Following this restoration the building was removed from the Heritage at Risk Register in 2015 and brought back into full use for worship.